 Reviewed by Jo from UK on 29th Sep 2012

 I have had my mobile broadband with T-Mobile for a few months now.
-Not
+Not had any

-when my 'main' broadband isnt working.
+broadband isnt working.
 I think the prices are fair.
 But would be better if

 the FUP were more generous especially concerning VOIP calls.
 General speed is

 fine in my area.
 I ended up stranded at a train station and this was late at

 night and I couldnt get home.
 I had my laptop but there were no wireless networks

 available.
 I had my dongle with me and just loaded it up with credit.
 This meant

 I could buy a ticket and get home safely.
 I think its a neat little device and

 does its job.
 I would reccommend as a back up internet.
 Its not a long term

 Reviewed by Chris from UK on 21st Aug 2012

 The 'always browse and email' policy is throttled back to make it slower than

 gives you an excellent taste of what the internet was like surfing with a fax-modem

 back in 1997.
 So if you are considering T-mobile then don't, hit your back button

 immediately and avoid them like the plague.
 There are many other Mobile Broadband

 providers out there and they all do it far better than T-Mobile.